codeabiswas/ball_e_bt/README.md

 # Bluetooth for Ball-E

-This repository contains all the code and related logs/files pertaining to the Bluetooth functionality for Ball-E.
+This repository contains all the code and related logs/files pertaining to the Bluetooth functionality for the Bi-Axial Autonomous Lacrosse Learning Evaluator (Ball-E).

 ## Pre-requisites
 ---